tandesen/my_first_github/Sublime/Readme.md

 Some tips: when you do copy and paste for multiple lines in sublime, make sure that the line numbers from copy and paste source/destination coincide or you will get cartesian product.

 > **Scenario2**
-Xiaohong asked Xiaoming to do perform data analysis.
+Xiaohong asked Xiaoming to perform data analysis.

-## modify excel files

 --------------------------------
 [csdn]:http://blog.csdn.net/guodongxiaren "我的博客"